k-groenbroek/reactivestate/readme.md

 * observe: should return disposer.
 * observable: support for add and delete attrs.
 * observable: should work like dataclass?
+* cache computed values, instead of checking if changed (like mobx).
 * action: filter on change.
     * Perhaps the values should be tuples of (signal, value), where signal is in [maybe_changed, ready] like in mobx.